 You can source information on accommodation options, food and drink on campus and in the city, and getting here by clicking on these links.

 Closer To Truth

-The conference will be hosted in partnership with Closer To Truth, an internationally acclaimed TV and digital media series created, written, and hosted by Dr Robert Lawrence Kuhn and co-created, produced, and directed by Peter Getzels.
+The conference will be hosted in partnership with Closer To Truth, an internationally acclaimed TV and digital media series created, written, and hosted by Dr Robert Lawrence Kuhn and co-created, produced, and directed by an Emmy Award-winning film director Peter Getzels.
 The show is based on conversations with distinguished scholars worldwide on fundamental questions in the Cosmos (cosmology/physics, philosophy of science), Consciousness (brain/mind, philosophy of mind), and Meaning/God (theism/atheism, philosophy of religion, critical thinking).
 It features over 4,000 video interviews and over 300 TV episodes.
 Closer To Truth is broadcast weekly on over 200 PBS and public television stations in the US, and the Closer To Truth YouTube channel has over 20 million views and 190 million minutes of watch time annually.
 The Closer To Truth team will be present at the conference, hosting some of the keynote sessions and recording material for their TV episodes and web videos that will feature the Global Philosophy of Religion Project.
 See Closer To Truth’s interviews and panels on the Global Philosophy of Religion’s first theme: The Existence and Nature of God/Deities

 The Global Philosophy of Religion Project